alae-touba/social-network/README.md

     you should see 4 collections (users, topics, quetions, answers), each one with some data in it.

-    If its not the case, refer to previous step (error may be related to EOF for the [mongodb-database/import-data.sh](./mongodb-database/import-data.sh)).
+    If its not the case, refer to previous step (error may be related to EOL for the [mongodb-database/import-data.sh](./mongodb-database/import-data.sh)).

 * Visit http://localhost:3001 to see the app running
 * You can log in to the website with a bunch of existing accounts: